vinnysgamage/anime-recommender/README.md

 # Anime Recommender Web App

 A web app that recommends anime based on user genre preferences and rating data.
-Built using React, TypeScript, and Supabase, with plans to integrate the MyAnimeList API (via Jikan) for fetching anime metadata.
+Built using React, TypeScript, Node, Express, and PostgreSQL, with plans to integrate the MyAnimeList API (via Jikan) for fetching anime metadata.

 ## 🚧 Status

 This project is currently in early development.
-The file structure has been set up using Vite, and Supabase is being integrated for authentication and backend functionality.
+The file structure has been set up using Vite, and Node, Express, as well as PostgreSQL are being integrated for authentication and backend functionality.

 ## 💡 Features (Planned)